DucksAreMammals/WaterCollector/README.md

 You are tasked with the important mission of going to the water reset button and resetting the water source.

+## Controls:

+This can be platyed on either a keyboard, controller, or touchscreen.

+Move: Arrow keys or dpad
+Jump: Up arrow key or A on XBox controller
+Sprint: X or X on XBox controller
+Shoot: C or any sholder button on XBox controller
+Select: Enter, Space, or Start on XBox controller

+Toggle Fullscreen: F

 ## Links:

 ### Music: